OpenOverlayRouter/oor/README.md

 -------

 Open Overlay Router includes support for Android devices operating as LISP-MN.
-Please see the [README.android.md](README.android.md) file to get details on Open Overlay Router for Android installation, compilation and usage.
+Please see the [android/README.md](android/README.md) file to get details on Open Overlay Router for Android installation, compilation and usage.

+iOS
+---

+Open Overlay Router includes support for iOS devices operating as LISP-MN.
+Please see the [Apple/README.md](Apple/README.md) file to get details on Open Overlay Router for iOS installation, compilation and usage.

 VPP
 ---

 Open Overlay Router has adopted VPP as a new data plane that can be used to encapsulate and decapsulate LISP traffic in a high performance rate.
-Please see the README.vpp.md file to get details on how to configure OOR and VPP to work together.
+Please see the VPP/README.md file to get details on how to configure OOR and VPP to work together.

 NAT traversal